tombomba/tombomba.github.io/_posts/2020-01-16-tarantino-wants-to-direct-television-again.md

 ---
+layout: feature
-title: "Tarantino wants to direct television (again)"
+title: "Tarantino wants to do television (again)"
 excerpt: "Quentin claims to have written episodes of an old-style western show."
 image:
   file: tarantino-once-upon-a-time-673x379.jpg